khoaDLuu/food-always/README.md

     +++ return'{}={}'.format(self.page_type, page_number)

 In this way, when the paging object is instantiated, different paging objects can be distinguished by setting the `page_type` parameter

-### MySQL character encoding problem
-If you use `navicat` to create a database, you must use the `utf8mb4` encoding uniformly.
-Some characters of the default `utf` cannot be recognized (such as `emoji icon`), resulting in character encoding errors.<br>
-When deploying, it was only exposed during the database data transfer.
-Because of this coding problem, half a day was wasted.

 ## Development